First published on Friday, August 16, 2024

 What’s the real-world value of HR data and analytics?

-With HR analytics at your fingertips, you can start making data-driven decisions to improve your strategic HR planning, boost your workforce morale and enhance your operational efficiency.
+With HR analytics at your fingertips, you can start making data-driven decisions to improve your strategic HR planning and enhance your operational efficiency.
+Are you scheduling the right amount of people for a busy shift, or have you seen an increase in absences around certain times of the year?

 Where to apply HR data and analytics for better decision-making